The Ultimate Guide to Setting up Analytics for Ecommerce

 Personalization audit

 Ecommerce analytics tools such as Amplitude make it easier for you to segment your audiences into groups, or cohorts, based on their behaviors.
-You can build cohorts around content, brand, or product affinity, then use cohort analysis to analyze whether certain groups have higher revenue or conversions.
+You can build cohorts around content, brand, or product affinity, then use to analyze whether certain groups have higher revenue or conversions.

 Amplitude's blog image

-Amplitude’s Event Segmentation chart shows that cohorts of customers who purchase Michael Kors (blue) have higher revenue than those who purchase Coach (green).
+Amplitude’s chart shows that cohorts of customers who purchase Michael Kors (blue) have higher revenue than those who purchase Coach (green).
 You can use this insight to design more targeted marketing campaigns for your Michael Kors brand lovers since you’ll likely see high ROI.
 You can use a similar analysis to re-engage cohorts of customers who abandoned their cart before purchasing.

 Call-to-action enhancements